ktptran/my-portfolio/README.md

 ![Frontend Diagram](docs/assets/Frontend.png)

-The documents used for the frontend include:

-1. Content - home.html
-2. Styling - home.css
-3. Animations & Functions - script.js
-4. Pictures - pic/\*

-## Automated Deployment (Backend)
+**CI/CD**

-On the backend of the system, we are using a number of AWS services to automate deployment whenever edits are made to github.
+Behind the scenes we are using the following services to automate deployment whenever updates are pushed to the master branch:

 1. CodePipeline is notified of the changes in Github.
 2. CodeBuild is notified by CodePipeline and zips the files together into an S3 bucket.